National Park Service, Interior.

 (3) This rule does not alter the budgetary effects or entitlements, grants, user fees, or loan programs or the rights or obligations of their recipients.
 There are no budgetary constraints or funding issues associated with this rulemaking.
 This rule pertains only to the recreational uses of areas within the park.

 (4) This rule may raise novel legal or policy issues.
 The general matter of snowmobile restrictions in any area of the National Park System raises concerns among some segments of the public, and those concerns are important to NPS managers.
-This rule affects only a small portion of the total snowmobile use within the National Park System.
+This rule affects only a small portion of the total Start Printed Page 53629snowmobile use within the National Park System.
 Generally, the effect of this rulemaking will be a small percentage of change in use patterns within the park.
 Historically, the North Supply Access Trail has received eighty-five percent (85%) of all snowmobile use within the park; the NPS is proposing to keep this trail open.
 Historically, Trail Ridge Road has received fifteen percent (15%) of all snowmobile use within the park; the NPS is proposing to close this route to snowmobiles.

 Regulatory Flexibility Act